MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/Loopback.md

 ---
 title: Communicating with Localhost
 author: paulmon
-ms.author: paulmon
+ms.author: riameser
 ms.date: 08/28/2017
 ms.topic: article
 description: Learn how to create a TCP/IP connection with two processes by enabling localhost loopback.